Dimensionless quantity: History

 Numerous dimensionless numbers, mostly ratios, were coined in the early 1900s, particularly in the areas of fluid mechanics and heat transfer.
 Measuring logarithm of ratios as levels in the (derived) unit decibel (dB) finds widespread use nowadays.

 There have been periodic proposals to "patch" the SI system to reduce confusion regarding physical dimensions.
 For example, a 2017 op-ed in Nature argued for formalizing the radian as a physical unit.
 The idea was rebutted on the grounds that such a change would raise inconsistencies for both established dimensionless groups, like the Strouhal number, and for mathematically distinct entities that happen to have the same units, like torque (a vector product) versus energy (a scalar product).
 In another instance in the early 2000s, the International Committee for Weights and Measures discussed naming the unit of 1 as the "uno", but the idea of just introducing a new SI name for 1 was dropped.

 Buckingham π theorem

-The Buckingham π theorem indicates that validity of the laws of physics does not depend on a specific unit system.
-A statement of this theorem is that any physical law can be expressed as an identity involving only dimensionless combinations (ratios or products) of the variables linked by the law (e.g., pressure and volume are linked by Boyle's law – they are inversely proportional).
-If the dimensionless combinations' values changed with the systems of units, then the equation would not be an identity, and Buckingham's theorem would not hold.
+The Buckingham π theorem is the fundamental theorem of dimensional analysis.
+Introduced in 1914 by Edgar Buckingham, the theorem indicates that validity of the laws of physics do not depend on a specific unit system.
+A statement of this theorem is that any physical law can be expressed as an identity involving only combinations (ratios or products) of dimensionless quantities linked by the law (e.g., pressure and volume are linked by Boyle's law – they are inversely proportional).

 Another consequence of the theorem is that the functional dependence between a certain number (say, n) of variables can be reduced by the number (say, k) of independent dimensions occurring in those variables to give a set of p = n − k independent, dimensionless quantities.
 For the purposes of the experimenter, different systems that share the same description by dimensionless quantity are equivalent.